If you need advice on how to buy a house with bad credit, this article is for you.

 3. Research mortgage lenders.

-If you have a lower credit score, an FHA loan is your best bet to buy a home.
+If you have a lower credit score, an FHA loan is your best bet if you are wondering how to buy a house with bad credit.
 FHA loans are backed by the Federal Housing Administration and come with less stringent qualifying requirements than conventional mortgage products do.
 They also have low down payment requirements.
 Some FHA loans require as little as 3.5% down at closing.
 On $200,000, that’s just $7,000.
 (Just remember: The lower your down payment is, the more your loan balance and the higher your monthly payment will be.
 Make sure you have the income and consistent cash flow to cover this higher payment.)

 Start researching mortgage lenders in your area and look specifically for ones that offer FHA loans.
 Then get a quote from each lender you’re considering to see what your rates, fees and closing costs would look like.
 Use this to determine which mortgage lender is right for you.